Brian-McElroy/CV/README.md

 In my game dev career many of the projects I worked on involved novel problems, for which I successfully implemented groundbreaking solutions.
 Based on my past experiences and performance, I feel happy to take on any challenge.

-When it comes to writing any kind of software, my approach is to attain the maximum maintainability through clear  well-ordered architecture and modularity.
+When it comes to writing any kind of software, my approach is to attain the maximum maintainability, through modularity, and clear software architecture.

 I have experience working in an enviromnent using the latest good software writing practices.
-Git, Scrum, Peer review, testing.
+Git, Scrum, Peer-review, Testing, Documentation.

 My core skills are..